About

 Current research focus

-- Theoretical understanding of electrostatic underscreening in concentrated electrolyte solutions.
+• Theoretical and experimental understanding of electrostatic underscreening in concentrated electrolyte solutions.

 Latest publications